Paradigm Shift in Drug Discovery: Discover Small Molecule Degraders Using E3scan™ Technology Platform

 Two decades have passed since the introduction of the first PROTAC® degrader; however, degrader discovery and optimisation remains an empirically slow process.
 The majority of degraders that are in clinical trials recruit the CRBN or VHL E3 ligases to ubiquitinate a protein of interest.
 Recent studies suggest that varying the recruited E3 ligase can influence the range of target proteins degraded.
 With the potential to add about half of the 600 human E3 ligases which are involved in the ubiquitin-proteasome system, to the TPD toolbox, the degradable target space can significantly expand.

 To help accelerate the TPD field in drug discovery, Eurofins Discovery is diversifying its novel E3scan™ ligand-binding platform with additional E3 ligase target assays.
-Here, we present E3scan assay validation data for a variety of E3 ligase targets, including:
+Here, we presented E3scan assay validation data for a variety of E3 ligase targets, including:

 - E3 ligases that have not yet been utilised in TPD and for which no small molecule ligands have been previously reported